chung-leong/react-seq/examples/transition/README.md

 the transition effect dictates.
 They could be, in theory, anything and in any number.
 For the purpose of this example we'll stick with basic CSS.
 Over the course of the transition, three things need to be rendered:

-1. The old page with opacity = 1 and the new page with opacity = 0
+1. The old screen with opacity = 1 and the new screen with opacity = 0
-2. The old page with final opacity = 0 and the new page with final opacity = 1
+2. The old screen with final opacity = 0 and the new screen with final opacity = 1
-3. The new page only
+3. The new screen only

 We'll need to keep track of the screen that's presently being shown.
 For that we use a class.
 Here's the constructor of [Crossfade](./src/Crossfade.js):